 ii.
-As explained in this unit, there are no residual uncertainties for prenatal and postnatal toxicity.
+As explained in this unit, there are no residual uncertainties for pre- and post-natal toxicity.

 iii.
 There are no residual uncertainties identified in the exposure databases.
 EPA made conservative (protective) assumptions in the ground and surface water modeling used to assess exposure to thiram in drinking water.
-In addition, the acute dietary exposure analysis used field trial data along with the 100 PCT.
-The chronic dietary exposure analysis used tolerance level residues or average field residues along with the 100 PCT.
+In addition, the acute dietary exposure analysis used FDA apple monitoring data and field trial data along with the maximum PCT.
+The chronic dietary exposure analysis used tolerance level residues except for apple along with the average PCT.
 In addition, washing studies were incorporated into the dietary analyses since thiram is not a systemic pesticide and will wash off during normal washing procedures.
 These assessments will not underestimate the exposure and risks posed by thiram.
 These assessments will not underestimate the exposure and risks posed by thiram.